yuqiii-wang/KnowledgeNotes/math/slam/lidar_slam/amcl.md

 "Adaptive" here means using an adaptive particle filter which converges much faster and is computationally much more efficient than a basic particle filter.

-It uses KL-Distance to measure the relative netropy between true posterior $p$ and max likelihood estimated probability $\hat{p}$, and make sure that the relative entropy is smaller than a threshold $\epsilon$.
+It uses KL-Distance to measure the relative entropy between true posterior $p$ and max likelihood estimated probability $\hat{p}$, and make sure that the relative entropy is smaller than a threshold $\epsilon$.
 Otherwise, the number of particles should increase.